PaxtonHall/PaxtonHall.github.io/_pages/about.md

 ---

 ## About Me
-I am a student at Rechland High School, interested in technology and computer science.
+I am a freshman at Rechland High School, interested in technology and computer science.

 ## Skills
 - java
 - problem solving
 - hard worker
 - logikol thinker

-## Career Coals
-I want to pursue a career in computer science.

 ## Career Goals
 I would like to own my own business and or work as a computer programmer